 My research interests lie at the interface of biology and chemistry, specifically in developing practical biological tools and methods to gain a much deeper understanding of how specific cellular processes work.
-At TAMU, I work in collaboration with the Sczepanski Group in designing and developing genetically encoded tags for imaging RNA by electron microscopy.
+I have worked in collaboration with the Sczepanski Group in designing and developing genetically encoded tags for imaging nucleic acids by electron microscopy.

 Ph.D. in Chemistry, Johns Hopkins University, Baltimore, MD 2014

 My thesis was centered on studying the chemical mechanism by which DNA is damaged upon treatment with ionizing radiation and a potent antitumor enediyne antibiotic (C-1027).
 Photo-caged precursors of several reactive nucleobase intermediates were synthesized, which allowed rigorous reactivity studies between DNA and various repair enzymes and small molecules.

 Postdoctoral Research Associate, Salk Institute for Biological Studies, La Jolla, CA 2014 – 2017